agalazis/pi-android-agent/README.md

 pi-web-agent for Android

 The project is a driver for the pi-web-agent API.
-The plan is to release it in October 2014.
+The plan is to release it in July 2015.

 Requirements: